Tyler Azalea Trail & Spring Flower Trail

 Today, over 100,000 people from all over the USA visit Tyler each spring to attend the Azalea Trail.
 Two marked routes exist today: the Lindsey Trail and the Dobbs Trail (see area map below).

-The trails also display a high concentration of white and pink Dogwoods, Redbud trees, Japanese Maples, and spring bulbs such as tulips and daffodils.
+The trails display not only endless azaleas, but a high concentration of white and pink Dogwoods, Redbud trees, Japanese Maples, and spring bulbs such as tulips and daffodils.

 Featured along the trails is the Azalea National Historic District, established in 2003, and listed on the National Register of Historic Places.
 It comprises about 950 homes built in the first half of the 20th century, with a large concentration of structures from the 1930s when the oil boom had a huge economic impact on Tyler.

-The two trails officially begin at the Tyler Convention & Visitors Bureau, at 315 N. Broadway, and travel south.
+The two trails officially begin at the Tyler Convention & Visitors Bureau, on the downtown square, and travel south.
 A good starting point is the corner of Houston Street and South Broadway Avenue.

 Markers designate the routes that meander through the area streets for motorists.
 Actually, you can begin anywhere along the routes and not be disappointed.